wso2/docs-security/en/docs/security-processes/saas-incident-notification-process.md

 Timely and comprehensive communication of any security announcements will be sent to subscribers.

-## Free-tier User Notification Process
+## Free Subscriber Notification Process

 While we ensure the security of our free-tier users, notifications regarding security incidents will only be sent when their applications are directly impacted.